 Afterwards, you’ll find loads of karaoke places around here, too.
 Hop in a booth and sign until your heart’s content!
 It really is one of the best things to do in Tokyo.

 Whilst the Tokyo Skytree boats modernism and height, the Tokyo Metropolitan Government Building oozes with style and sophistication.
 Standing at 202m high, the twin towers of this government building are free to enter and offer fantastic views of the surrounding city.

 On a clear day, you can even see the fabled Mount Fuji, too.

 Consider taking the elevators at night for an unforgettable experience and seeing Tokyo lit up in all its glory.

 The observation tower gives us travellers another glimpse of the Tokyo Skyline.
-We stayed at Prince Park Tower Hotel that had views right across to the Tokyo Tower itself.
-It was amazing.
+We stayed at Prince Park Tower Hotel which had views right across from the Tokyo Tower itself.

 18.)
 Scramble across the Shibuya Crossing

 Yep, it’s as big as you can imagine and filled with hundreds (if not, thousands) of people crossing all at the same time.